 Routine culture of the oedematous, subcutaneous fascia grew no bacteria while routine culture of the infected scrotum grew a moderate mixed growth including Trueperella pyogenes.
 Anaerobic cultures of both the fascia and the scrotum grew a profuse growth (pure and predominant respectively) of Clostridium spp.
 A smear of the pure culture grown from subcutaneous tissue was submitted for clostridial fluorescent antibody testing.
 The sample was negative for C. chauvoei, C. novyi type B and C. septicum but was positive for C. sordellii.

 Approximately 50 lambs were treated intramuscularly with 5 ml of penicillin (procaine penicillin 150mg/mL, benzathine penicillin 150mg/mL and procaine hydrochloride 20mg/ml, Benacillin, Ilium).
-The mob was also vaccinated with 5:1 clostridial vaccine.
+The mob was also vaccinated with 5-in-1 clostridial vaccine.
 While this treatment curtailed losses, it is of interest that C. sordellii antigens are not included in standard 5 in 1 vaccines, so the vaccine was presumably not protective.

 Traditionally, C. sordellii is one of the anaerobes associated with malignant oedema in cattle and sheep.
 However, in Europe, Turkey and New Zealand, it has emerged as a cause of a range of new or newly described diseases, most notably abomasitis and sudden death in sheep and cattle.
 In a pattern reminiscent of enterotoxaemia, deaths are most often seen in rapidly growing animals often associated with a change of diet and high dietary carbohydrate.
 Like braxy (caused by Cl septicum), abomasitis may be seen in sheep grazing root crops and new pastures, suggesting that soil borne spores may contribute (Lewis 2007).